 South Salem High School’s award-winning Broadcast Journalism program has done it again.
 It’s added another prestigious award to the long list accolades teacher Brian Eriksen and his students have gotten over the years.

-Past awards have include two students being named Oregon High School Journalist of the Year, and two other students co-hosting the Oregon Sports Awards.
+Past awards have included two students being named Oregon High School Journalist of the Year, and two other students co-hosting the Oregon Sports Awards.
 Several students have won local and statewide video contests in the recent past.

 This year, the Saxons added the national 2019 Journalism Press Freedom Award to their showcase.

-This award is sponsored by the Journalism Education Association, the National Scholastic Press Association and the Quill and Scroll International Honor Society at Kansas State University.
+This award is sponsored by the Journalism Education Association, the National Scholastic Press Association, and the Quill and Scroll International Honor Society at Kansas State University.

 The award was presented to South Salem at the Spring National High School Journalism Convention on April 24th in Anaheim, California.